yebelosa/New-project-example/README.md

 # clean-architecture-example
-Example project to show what Clean Architecture would look like (in Java)
+This is an example project to show what Clean Architecture would look like (in Java).

+It goes together with [this presentation](TODO) (**TODO** put link to presentation when published)

+## Application Structure
+**TODO**
+Explain what the different modules do
+Include the diagram from the presentation when ready Show a sequence diagram for an API call
+Show a sequence diagram for a scheduled job

+## Testing Strategy
+**TODO**
+Explain how the testing pyramid is implemented

 ## Building and Running the application
 - building the application: